WinUP/workflow/README.md

 {
     "id": "String.
 ID of this producer",
     "type": "String. the type of this producer.
-Normally if producer class's name is <name>Producer, then <name> is the type of that producer.", "parameters": ["Array<any>.
-Parameters of this producer initializer."], "description": "String.
+Normally if producer class's name is <name>Producer, then <name> is the type of that producer.", "parameters": "ParameterDescriptor.
+This producer's parameters.",
+    "description": "String.
 Optional.
 Description of this producer."
 }
 ```